dreamcatcher-tech/network/Inbox/2023-03-02 2000 Browser sync tuning.md

 ## Options
 Send down with children, since going to ask for those anyway.
-Send raw blocks with no CAR, where length encoding is the blocks themselves.
+Send a pulse with a diff, so subsequent lifts are quick Use bitswap directly if we find we have part of the tree already Send raw blocks with no CAR, where length encoding is the blocks themselves.
 Make a lite version of a channel, avoiding all the small blocks assosciated with it.
 Load the customers sooner - should be able to say how many customers we have before fetching each one by using the alias size